SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetListEntityByName.md

 # NSListEntity GetListEntityByName(String name)

-Gets a NSListEntity resolved by the provided name.
+Gets an NSListEntity resolved by the provided name.

 ## Parameters